zedlopez/ifm/The Recipe Book.md

 		remove the foodstuff from play;
 		say "With mingled sounds of mewing and chomping, the cat nibbles up [the foodstuff]."

 The examples below provide subtler effects, adapting text to the current situation.
-In [Cinco], the container's name changes depending on what it contains: putting beef in a taco allows the player to call it a ``shredded beef taco``.
+In [Cinco], the container's name changes depending on what it contains: putting beef in a taco allows the player to call it a ``SHREDDED BEEF TACO``.
 In [Unpeeled] and [Shipping Trunk], the description of something inside a container changes according to other things are alongside it.
 This is taken further in [Hudsucker Industries], which describes the contents of a container as a group.

 Finally, any action that destroys a container has to consider what to do with the things inside.
 [Fallout Enclosure] demonstrates a zapping action that destroys cash registers and shelves but leaves their contents tidily behind.